 If it doesn't smell sweet, it's no longer fresh and should be discarded.

-It's been discovered that cinnamon essential oil was found to be a particularly effective antibacterial agent against staphylococcus bacteria.
+Cinnamon essential oil is a particularly effective antibacterial agent against staphylococcus bacteria.

 These bacteria are commonly found on the skin.

 They can cause infection in a person whose immune system is already compromised.